lyst/MakingLyst/README.md

 You can read our blog here http://developers.lyst.com/

-You can ready our tweets here https://twitter.com/makinglyst
+You can read our tweets here https://twitter.com/makinglyst

 And you can join us here http://www.lyst.com/careers/